Program Length: 20 months

 In this course students explore the concepts and methods for analyzing the spread and control of disease.
 The course also covers modern trends in solving community health problems.
-(Prerequisite MED380 or permission of the dean)
+(Prerequisite MED 380 or with consent of the Dean)

 Health Promotion and Disease Prevention

 An introduction to the strategies/tactics for preventing disease and promoting health in both individuals and populations.
 Course components include: relevance of concepts from psychology, sociology, economics, and anthropology; planning, implementation and evaluation models; health assessment and disease management technologies; and health education.
 Illustrative case applications include: heart/cardiovascular disease, fitness and weight control, HIV, and accidents.

 This course is designed to provide students with the knowledge and skills that are essential in working with communities to assess, develop, implement, and evaluate community change strategies that will promote improved health status.
 Topics include current issues in community health, intervention strategy design, wellness promotion and disease prevention, and issues in providing healthcare to diverse populations.

 Psychological Aspects of Illness and Disability

 This course introduces the mental and emotional aspects of illness and addresses the relationship between stress and illness, the patient-doctor relationship, treatment compliance, and care for the terminally ill.